MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ### [SQL Server](#tab/sql-server)

-If you plan to import or query data from the SQL database, grant table SELECT permissions.
-If you plan to export data to the SQL database, grant CREATE, UPDATE, and INSERT permissions.
+To import or query data from the SQL database, grant table SELECT permissions.
+To export data to the SQL database, grant CREATE, UPDATE, and INSERT permissions.
 To learn more, see [Permissions](/sql/relational-databases/security/permissions-database-engine).

 ---